Skip to navigation Skip to content

-State Specialist, Agricultural Business and Policy Extension
+Extension Specialist, Agricultural Business and Policy

+As an agricultural producer or agribusiness person, you need to have a clear understanding of the operation of the exchange market and to know the exact specifications of the commodity contract you are about to enter into.
 This guide provides information about commodity exchange markets and contract specifications for selected agricultural commodities common to Missouri.
-As an agricultural producer or agribusiness person, you need to have a clear understanding of the operation of the exchange market and to know the exact specifications of the commodity contract you are about to enter into.

 Agricultural exchange information